Hack-Weekly/crimson-eagle-recipe-app/recipeplan.md

 The webpage should also include a form to add information to the API.
 This should be either linked with a button from the main page or displayed on the same page as the recipes.

 Decisions about styling and layout are completely up to the front-end team.
-The project is being compelted using React in the NextJS framework.
+The project is being completed using React in the NextJS framework.
 CSS is up to the front-end team to decide.

 The API endpoints that will be created will be displayed in the next section in JSON format for sending API requests.